 TRISERVICE NURSING RESEARCH PROGRAM

-Broadly speaking, military nursing research investigates:
+Broadly speaking, military nursing research is concerned with:

-- patterns of illness, stress, and injury that are unique to the military
+- Patterns of illness, stress, and injury that are unique to the military

-- occupational and environmental hazards that affect health and readiness
+- Occupational and environmental hazards that affect health and readiness

 To address these concerns, our mission is to provide resources for the conduct and use of research to foster excellence in military nursing care.
-Our goals are:
+Our strategic goals are:

 We help nurses with the administrative and regulatory requirements of their research at every step of the grant process, from successful grant applications through submission of final reports.
 The experience and knowledge of our dedicated professionals are an asset to each research team.